SeanKilleen/seankilleen.github.io/_posts/2012-04-17-building-a-build-process-part-4-source-code-management-via-subversion-and-apache-on-centos.markdown

 yum install mod_dav_svn subversion
 {% endhighlight %}

-	This tells CentOS to use its package manager to pull down the subversion module for Apache and the subversion binaries itself. <strong>NOTE: </strong>A nice feature here is that CentOS knows that `mod_dav_svn` requires Apache, and so it’s going to install Apache for us as well.
+	This tells CentOS to use its package manager to pull down the subversion module for Apache and the subversion binaries itself. *NOTE:* A nice feature here is that CentOS knows that `mod_dav_svn` requires Apache, and so it’s going to install Apache for us as well.
 Very kind!

 ###Creating Directories for Subversion
 We need to give the subversion repositories a place to live, and we want to provide a common directory for subversion authentication.